DataBiosphere/azul/CONTRIBUTING.rst

   With some keywords it is impossible to add semantically insignificant parentheses.
 For example, ``assert foo, "bad"`` is not equivalent to ``assert (foo, "bad")``.
-In these exceptional situations it is permissable to use backslash for line continuation.
+In these exceptional situations it is permissible to use backslash for line continuation.

 .. [#] Note: If we were to adopt trailing commas, we would also have to